mlc-ai/web-llm/README.md

 WebLLM is **fully compatible with [OpenAI API](https://platform.openai.com/docs/api-reference/chat).**
-That is, you can use the same OpenAI API on **any open source models** locally, with functionalities including JSON-mode, function-calling, streaming, etc.
+That is, you can use the same OpenAI API on **any open source models** locally, with functionalities including streaming, JSON-mode, function-calling (WIP), etc.

 We can bring a lot of fun opportunities to build AI assistants for everyone and enable privacy while enjoying GPU acceleration.